tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_Something_terrible_happened_today_PART_4.md

 There was a young-looking man wearing a butcher's uniform crawling on the ceiling, facing directly towards us.
 He had several arms and legs, almost like a spider.
 His joints were twisted at impossible angles.
 They looked broken beyond repair.
 He was grinning, salivating in anticipation for his next meal.
 He was ecstatic.

-**HAILEY:** Wh-What do you want, you... uh... asshole... spider... monster... thing?Hailey was clearly as horrified as everyone else was.
+**HAILEY:** Wh-What do you want, you... uh... asshole... spider... monster... thing?

+Hailey was clearly as horrified as everyone else was.

 **BUTCHER:** I have not eaten.... in decades...
-I shall... gnaw... on your... rotting bones...He took deep breaths after every couple of words.
+I shall... gnaw... on your... rotting bones...
+He took deep breaths after every couple of words.
 His voice was raspy and deep.
-I could feel myself unwillingly hyperventilating.A platform emerged from the pit.It was identical to the floor in the mall, except every other tile was missing in a chessboard pattern.The meat that was on front display started moving.It reassembled itself into a gigantic pile of red raw flesh and it began slowly moving towards us.Human guts, hearts, kidneys and livers were bulging out of the mass, skinless faces silently screaming in agony plastered all across an amalgamation of red raw meat.
+ I could feel myself unwillingly hyperventilating.

+A platform emerged from the pit.

+It was identical to the floor in the mall, except every other tile was missing in a chessboard pattern.

+The meat that was on front display started moving.It reassembled itself into a gigantic pile of red raw flesh and it began slowly moving towards us.

+Human guts, hearts, kidneys and livers were bulging out of the mass, skinless faces silently screaming in agony plastered all across an amalgamation of red raw meat.

 **BUTCHER:** Run, run, run!
 Hahahahaha.....